 Southern Bacon Gravy for Biscuits

 There is nothing more indulgent and Southern than biscuits and gravy for breakfast!
 Make a spin on the classic - made from reserved bacon grease, whole milk, cream, crispy bacon bits, and simple spices.
-This bacon gravy is smothered over homemade fluffy buttermilk biscuits for the ultimate down-home country breakfast.
+This bacon gravy is smothered over reader-favorite buttermilk drop biscuits for the ultimate down-home country breakfast.
 Recipe yields enough for 4.

 a biscuit open on a black plate with bacon gravy spooned over top and a spoon next to it.